banana0972/vlog/docs/Ctfs/YesbutNo 2024 Qual Writeups.md

     message = "{response.generated} but "+command+"."
     return message.format(response = responseObj)
 ```
 For some reason, there is an entire class simply to generate a random message that is repeated a random number of times.
 Additionally, the `message.format` function seems to be able to access attributes of `RandomResponse`, as from `{response.generated}`.
-Googling, I found this interesting post on reddit: https://www.reddit.com/r/Python/comments/5kzhnn/be_careful_with_pythons_newstyle_string_format/.
+Googling, I found this interesting post on Reddit: https://www.reddit.com/r/Python/comments/5kzhnn/be_careful_with_pythons_newstyle_string_format/.
 Using their payload as a POC, we can get this
 ![[Pasted image 20241202223217.png]]
 Using that, we are able to extract the flask secret key.
 ![[Pasted image 20241202215754.png]]